 The Lionsbridge plug-in gives you an alternative workflow.
 By using this package, you can send the whole site off to Lionbridge to get it translated into French.
 When a translation is ready, it's a simple click a button activity to import the content into Episerver.
 If you do a lot of translations, this can save content editors a load of time.

 Installing Lionbridge with Episerver is fairly pain-free.
 First, you'll need to make sure that you have a Lionbridge license.
 This is basically two snippets of XML that you will have to get from Lionbridge.
 After you have a license, on the Episerver Nuget feed,

-Next, log into Episerver and create a new Gadget.
-I usually do this on the right-hand page like so:
+After installing the plug-in, build your project and load Episerver.
+Log into the editor and create a new gadget.
+I usually do this on the right-hand section on the main dashboard, like so:

-In the gadget options, you should see the Lionbridge translator, add that to the page.
-Next, we add the license information in.
-You do this by clicking the Lionbridge settings tab, like so:
+In the gadget options, you should see the Lionbridge translator listed.
+Add that to the page.
+Next, we add the license file.
+You can do this by clicking on the Lionbridge settings tab, like so:

-In here you'll see two fields, source and target.
-In here you need to add the XML provided to you by Lionbridge.
+In here you'll see two fields, a source and a target.
+You need to add the XML provided to you by Lionbridge.
 The third is the language mapper file.
 A dummy one might look like this: